mosaheb202/c4/README.md

 ### Running the Game

 There are 2 options to run this game.
-'Option i' is to be used if 'option ii' does not work.
+'Option 1' is to be used if 'Option 2' does not work.

 * Option 1
     1) Open up PowerShell or Terminal